jundalisay/spblist/content/en/research/hume/treatise/book-1/part-4/section-05b.md

 - a width of 1 meter, and
 - a thickness of 1 centimeter.

-> *Superphysics Note: Hume's error is in not knowing the those philosophers were referring to metaphysical space which is also indivisible as one metaphysical idea.
+{{< n n="Hume's error is in not knowing the those philosophers were referring to metaphysical space which is also indivisible as one metaphysical idea.
 His error is in comparing a metaphysical feeling in physical kilometers or meters.
-In other words, the indivisible metaphysical feeling is the same as, and of the same material as, the indivisible metaphysical space.
+In other words, the indivisible metaphysical feeling is the same as, and of the same material as, the indivisible metaphysical space.  " >}}

 Thought and space are totally incompatible.